NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 ## Python Conda Venv.

 We make a conda virtual environment by looking at the single source file and looking at the import statements.
+There are two ways to do this:

+### Manual creation of the conda venv

 We make a python 3.9 venv, as so: